 In a time when women were not allowed to vote, not allowed to become lawyers, and representatives of the medical establishment asserted that an educated woman risked getting her uterus destroyed (and so could not have children), a young Swedish woman triumphed as her own advocate in a British trial.
 Who was she who gave rise to such admiration, and who during a decade on to 1914 appeared continually as controversial in the British press?
 And what did she defend in the trial of 1913?

 Lizzy Lind-af-Hageby's and Leisa Schartau's eventful life in England at the turn of the century is the subject of this paper in history.
 For the first time these forgotten British-Swedish events are paid thorough attention to.
 Archives; presscuttings, protocols, reports, diaries which have not been researched before have been used to unravel a story with Lind-af-Hageby's and Schartau's book "Shambles of Science" as a starting-point.

-The book "Shambles of Science", which caused much debate and publicity when it was published in 1903, is built upon diary notes of the two women; notes that were taken during studies at King's and University's College in London.
-After having been granted special permission (otherwise for men only) to attend so called vivisections on animals performed before students, Lind-af-Hageby and Schartau - during 1901 joint secretaries of the Nordic Society against scientific animal abuse - were able to expose the situation for animals used in such vivisections.
-Through their book, Lind-af-Hageby and Schartau can be said to have performed an early sample of what nowadays is called muckraking or investigative journalism.
+The book "Shambles of Science", causing much debate and publicity when published in 1903, is built upon diary notes of the two women; notes that were taken during studies at King's and University's College in London, UK.
+After having been granted special permission (otherwise for men only) to attend so called vivisections on animals performed before students, Lind-af-Hageby and Schartau - during 1901 joint secretaries of the Nordic Society against animal abuse in science - were able to expose the situation for animals used in such vivisections.
+Through their book, Lind-af-Hageby and Schartau can be said to have performed an early example of what nowadays is called muckraking or investigative journalism.